Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

-The maps for most (Egg Viper has a level, but it appears to be empty) of the game's bosses are in the game, even though the bosses themselves don't seem to be there.
+The maps for most (Egg Viper has a level, but it appears to be empty) of the game's bosses are present, even though the bosses themselves don't seem to be.

 Egg Hornet's arena seems to use a very early model of the Mystic Ruins.
 None of the details present in the final game can be seen here, much like the maps used for Casinopolis.

 This is the only boss map in the prototype that doesn't crash the game when loading.
 While the arena itself doesn't have any interesting differences other than lacking textures, an early version of the boss can be found and interacted with.

 Chaos 2 stands in the center of the arena initially in an inactive and invulnerable state, but despite this can still hurt the player via collision damage.
 If playing as a character other than Knuckles, they'll die immediately after spawning due to starting at the same position as the boss.